openiddict/openiddict-core/README.md

 OpenIddict fully supports the **[code/implicit/hybrid flows](http://openid.net/specs/openid-connect-core-1_0.html)** and the **[client credentials/resource owner password grants](https://tools.ietf.org/html/rfc6749)**.
 You can also create your own custom grant types.

 Note: OpenIddict uses **[Entity Framework Core](https://github.com/aspnet/EntityFramework)** by default, but you can also provide your own store.

+> Note: **the OpenIddict 2.x packages are only compatible with ASP.NET Core 2.x**.
+> If your application targets ASP.NET Core 1.x, use the OpenIddict 1.x packages.

 ### Why an OpenID Connect server?